QuidRides/Hyper-Light-Drifter-i3mw-dotfiles/README.md

 <img width="1366" height="768" alt="Screenshot_2026-04-03-22-17-52_1366x768" src="https://github.com/user-attachments/assets/028091df-7b7d-4f5b-963f-e8a02eac3ccb" />

 (screenshots are a little outdated.
 I need to add new ones.)

-Thhe .theme is a fork of the sweet-dark theme.
+The .theme is a fork of the sweet-dark theme.

 I may add Cinnamon DE specific theming in the future.